Seekube/sdk-js/README.md

 The widget will be loaded in the div with ID "skEvent"

-### Attributes

-    height: change body size (not header and footer)
-    color-one: change the header background and the date color
-    color-two: change the background under the event list
-    color-three: change the events background and the footer background

 ### Customize style

 Insert an internal stylesheet and override these CSS classes: